RiquelmoFerreira/Excel_PostgreSQL_Sales_Dashboard/README.md

 The objective of the project was to create a Sales Dashboard with the main performance indicators of the fictitious e-commerce that we use as a database, in this project the PostgreSQL and Microsoft Excel were used for the analysis.

+The Dashboard contains graphics with the information:
+- Evolution of Revenue and Average Ticket, so we can identify whether revenues are rising due to the purchase value of cars or not.
+- Evolution of the number of visits to the website and sales conversion
+- Map with information on the Brazilian States with the best sales
+- TOP 5 best selling brands
+- TOP 5 best selling stores
+- Number of visits to the Website according to the day of the week, so we can see that the day with the most visits is on Monday and the day with the least number of visits is on Sunday.

 ## PostgreSQL Overview
 ![PostgreSQLOverview](https://github.com/RiquelmoFerreira/Excel_PostgreSQL_Sales_Dashboard/blob/main/Imagem.png)